 - Do you have faster shipping options?

 Your prospects need enough information to make an informed decision.
 If your competitors provide more relevant details on their offers, you lose.

 Oh, you have a detailed FAQs page?
 Burn it with fire!

 Why?
 Because if your prospects have a question while reading your sales page or a product page, they:

 - may not get the idea to check on the FAQs

 - may not bother looking for their question among a long list of FAQs

 Like client testimonials, the answers to your prospects’ questions are most powerful in context – on the page and on the spot where your prospects need them.

-So, instead of stuffing all possible questions into one FAQs page, add this information to the pages where it’s relevant.
+So, instead of stuffing all possible questions into one FAQs page, add this information to the pages where this info is relevant.

-And some FAQs may even deserve a whole separate page, for example the ones that describe the process you use in your work (page “How it works”) or questions about your fees (page “Fees”).
+And some of FAQs may even deserve a separate page, for example the ones that describe your process (page “How it works”) or questions about your fees (page “Fees”).